Florence Harding: Widowhood and death

 Warren decided to draw up a new will after the festivities ended.
 This prompted Florence to have another reading with Madame Marcia, who predicted the President would not live to 1925.
 Dr. Sawyer assured her that Warren was in excellent physical condition, though an examination by a different doctor revealed heart trouble.
 Several Senators urged him not to go on the trip.
 As a precautionary measure, several medical personnel were to follow his every move, per Florence's wishes.
 After almost a year of being out of the limelight, Florence longed for the adoring crowds she was expecting to meet.
 Although it was ultimately Warren's decision with regards to the Alaska trip, Florence was determined to go despite the consequences.

-Death of Warren Harding

 By 1923, both Florence and her husband were suffering from dangerous illnesses, but still undertook a coast-to-coast rail tour, which they called the Voyage of Understanding.
 Florence proved highly popular at their many scheduled stops, but Warren was visibly ailing.
-After falling seriously ill while visiting British Columbia, Harding died at the Palace Hotel in San Francisco on August 2, 1923.

-On this tour, Warren had been under the care of Charles Sawyer, who is believed to have misdiagnosed the President's condition, and administered stimulants that brought on his fatal heart attack.
+After falling seriously ill while visiting British Columbia, President Harding died at the Palace Hotel in San Francisco on August 2, 1923.
+On this tour, the President had been under the care of Charles Sawyer, who is believed to have misdiagnosed his condition, and administered stimulants that brought on his fatal heart attack.
 As Florence did not request an autopsy and also destroyed many of his papers, a controversial theory was put forward in a semi-fictional book The Strange Death of President Harding, claiming that Florence had poisoned her husband.
 However, this claim was soon debunked.